ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 - Align IANA considerations with RFC 8126 and https://www.iana.org/help/protocol-registration.

-- Adopt the "Expert Review" policy for extending DAP registries.

 - Add RFC Editor notes to change domain separation tags from "dap-17" to "dap" on RFC publication.